No VM · No fake Chrome browser · No JS injections · For macOS · Safari-native

 Affiliate managers, OSINT researchers, multi-account operators.
 If your income depends on not getting your accounts linked, this is what it looks like:

-Grid of Safari profiles with colored identifiers and run buttons
+Grid of Safari profiles with colored identifiers, groups in the left rail

-Location detection showing Medina Saudi Arabia with coordinates and timezone
+Location detection showing Saudi Arabia with city map and residential address

 Pricing